Closed

 Additional information

-• Confidentiality is ensured through NDAs signed by all involved parties.
+- Confidentiality is protected through NDAs signed by participants and the program team.

 Frequently Asked Questions about the Zú program — Incubation Program